cgwire/kitsu/docs/faq/README.md

 You can also select a specific **status** or a specific **task type**.

-And you can also comment and review any previews from this page.
+Moreover, you can also comment and review any previews from this page.

 ![newsfeed preview comment(../img/faq/newsfeed_preview_comment.png)